Bondi-Hoyle-Lyttleton accretion onto ultra dense dark matter halos and direct collapse black holes: Discussion and conclusions

+One may also wonder if the abundance of DCBH that we estimate violates any observational constraints.
+Carr et al \cite{Carr2026} summarize constraints on the the fraction $f_{BH}$ of the dark matter in primordial black holes (PBH) of various masses, and these limits can be a guide to constraints on the DCBH as well.
+For black holes with mass $M_{BH} = 10^3 M_\odot$, they point out that the strongest constraints are from works on updated CMB bounds, which give $f_{BH} < 10^{-8}$ (see Fig 4 in \cite{Carr2026} and also \cite{Serpico2020}).
+For the range of abundances of $10^3 M_\odot$ DCBH $N \sim 10^{-3}-10^{-5}$ Mpc$^{-3}$, we have $f_{BH} = N M_{BH}/\rho_{d0} \sim 3 \times 10^{-11} - 3 \times 10^{-13}$, much smaller than this upper limit.

 There are a number of ideas in this paper that merit further exploration.
 The ionization fraction of the gas plays a crucial role because it determines the strength of the Compton damping, which can be crucial in two respects: if the ionization fraction is high in the initial stages of accretion, the efficiency falls; on the other hand, if it is high in the later stages, once the gas has settled into the halo, then it can damp out angular momentum very effectively (\cite{Umemura_Loeb_Turner_1993}).
 Maintaining a high ionization fraction would require external sources of radiation, which we do not consider here.
 The precise role of cooling by the $H_2$ molecule is important because it is related to the temperature of gas in the halo, which in turn determines the Jean mass and thus the likelihood of fragmentation.
 Another important factor is angular momentum and the potential formation of an accretion disk.
 It will be useful to capture these features in simulations of the BHL accretion into UDMH.
-Equally, the observational consequences of such UDMH formation at later redshifts will be important to explore further, as they will also potentially constrain the power spectrum on small-scales.
+Equally, the observational consequences of such UDMH formation and their hierarchical clustering and growth at later redshifts will be important to explore further.
+The DCBH formed in some of these halos can also feed back on the formation of the first stars and galaxies \cite{Zhang}.
+Such effects will also potentially constrain the power spectrum on small-scales.

 There appears to be a sweet spot in UDMH mass of about $10^5 \, M\odot$ and a window between $z = 1100$ and $z = 400$ when baryon accretion could be efficient enough for $\sim 10^3 \, M_\odot$ to be accumulated in the UDMH and collapse efficiently to form a compact supermassive star or a direct-collapse black hole.